Alex specialises in a broad range of commercial matters, including shipping, commodities, energy, and fraud.

 - In 2020, Alex appeared in a one-week LCIA arbitration hearing arising out of a failure to open a letter of credit on time and involving complicated issues regarding quantum of damages.

 Alex also has experience of Structured Inventory Products (SIPs) and other forms of commodity financing, as well as collateral management agreements.
-By way of example, Alex appeared (together with Julian Kenny QC) for a major bank in a one-week arbitration against a leading trading firm concerning 2014’s suspected metals financing fraud in China.
-He continues to be instructed in connection with related proceedings.
+By way of example, Alex appeared (together with Julian Kenny KC) for a major bank in two related arbitration hearings against a leading trading firm and collateral manager concerning 2014’s suspected metals financing fraud in China.

 Arbitration